 The exit criteria for completing PIT are set out in section 5.7.7-PIT Exit Criteria for Programme Participants.
 PIT exit criteria for non-SIT participants is set out in section 10.4.2 of the QA&P [REF-006].
-This requires that all test scenarios executed are passed successfully (within thresholds), that test results and evidence (including interface testing evidence) are submitted for assurance and that any agreed work-off plan if required is provided to the MHHS Programme (SI Test Team) and/or to the Code Delivery Bodies for Qualification Testing.
+This requires that all test scenarios executed are passed successfully (within thresholds), that test results and evidence (including interface testing evidence) are submitted for assurance and that any agreed work-off plan if required is provided to the MHHS Programme (SI Test Team) and/or to the Code Delivery Bodies (functional, migration and operational) and DIP Manager (non-functional) for Qualification Testing.